Myths About Breast Cancer

 I have no family history of breast cancer, so I'm not at risk.

 Although the risk of breast cancer increases if there is occurrence among first degree family members, only about 5-10% of breast cancer cases are attributed to hereditary reasons.
 Breast cancer is mostly unpredictable and is caused by random mutations of the genes.
 Hence, it can happen to anyone.

 I'm only in my early 30s, I'm too young to get cancer.

-While it is true that the risk of breast cancer increases with age, it does not mean younger women will not be afflicted.
-In fact, about 13% of breast cancer patients are below 40 years old in Singapore.
+While it is true that the risk of breast cancer increases with age, about 13% of breast cancer patients are below 40 years old in Singapore.
 Hence, regular breast self-examination is necessary.
-Do look out for symptoms of lumps, changes in the appearance of your breasts or any discharge from the nipples, and consult your doctor immediately.
+Do look out for symptoms such as lumps, changes in the appearance of your breasts or any discharge from the nipples.
+If you are experiencing any of the symptoms, consult your doctor immediately.

 I am afraid of developing breast cancer as I always use deodorants and antiperspirants.

 Some people believe that the chemicals in deodorants may cause breast cancer if applied accidentally to an open wound.
 However there has been no scientific evidence to prove the claim.
 Breast cancer is a result of many factors that come into play such as genes, lifestyle, immune system and the environment.

 If the breast lump is painful, it’s not cancerous.